 The objective of this course is to train the students to use fundamental principles and field and lab techniques of Rock Mechanics to analyze real-world problems, identify the optimal methods, and solve the practical geological engineering problems with the combination of field and laboratory, analytical and experimental means.
 Emphases will be on the fundamental principles and their application to practical engineering problems, both surface and underground.
-Prerequisites: GEOE 323 or consent of instructor.
+Prerequisite: GEOE 323 and GEOE 412/CE 412 or consent of instructor.
 F.

 GEOE 456.
 Geomaterials Stabilization.
 3 Credits.

 The course is to highlight the need for geomaterial improvement and stabilization in engineering.
 To provide an understanding for the different principles,analysis, design procedures and applications for geomaterial stabilization and ground improvement.
-Prerequisite: GEOE 355 or equivalent course with instructor's consent.
+Prerequisite: GEOE 412 or CE 412.
 F.

 GEOE 484.
 Geological Engineering Design.
 3 Credits.